JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 But what happens when we have diverse characters, each with unique dimensions?

 We're tasked with creating many Navmeshes, one for each agent size.
-This isn't just a headache for developers?it's a memory hog, especially in big, lively, open-world games.
+This isn't just a headache for developers, it's a memory hog, especially in big, lively, open-world games.

 Introducing the hero of our story: the Local Clearance Minimum (LCM).
 The LCM is a point or sequence of points on the medial axis where the distance to obstacles is the smallest locally.